kirru2198/Ansible/01_Installing_Ansible_on_AWS.md

 Now, keyless access has been configured between your Ansible Master and Slave.
 You can verify it by SSH-ing from your Master to your Slave and checking that the connection is successful.

+> ✅ Manually test SSH from master to slave
+> Run the following command from the Ansible master node:

+> ```bash
+> ssh username@slave-ip
+> ```
+> You should:

+> Connect without being asked for a password (if using key-based authentication)

+> Get shell access to the remote machine

+> If this works, Ansible should be able to use SSH to connect too.

 With this, the pre-requisites are successfully configured.

 ---